 Skin tags during pregnancy are among the various conditions caused due to fluctuating hormones.
 These benign skin growths, also known as acrochordons or soft fibromas, are small and soft, made up of loose collagen fibers and blood vessels, and may sometimes resemble moles.
 They can appear in places, like the creases of your neck, beneath the breasts, underarms, around your genital area, and upper and lower eyelids where the skin brushes against clothes, skin, or jewelry (1).
 While these tags can appear at any age, ranging from 10-60 years, and vary in size (2 to 5mm) and color (2), some theories imply that pregnancy increases the risk.
 The specific cause of these skin tags, however, remains unknown.
-These are normally innocuous and do not require medical attention in most cases.
+These are generally innocuous and do not require medical attention in most cases, but they can be a cosmetic concern and may sometimes cause discomfort.
 Read this post to know more about skin tags in pregnant women, including their causes, treatments, and so on.

 Pregnancy Skin Tags- Where Do They Commonly Appear?